virat2832001/coevolutionary-loops/README.md

 Human activity would be designed to be regenerative by default.
 Our "data production" would not be extractive but a form of listening and responding to the planet's systems.
 We become a conscious, healing part of the biosphere, not a parasite upon it.

-# Part II: The Flow of Information — The Symbiotic Network
+# Part II: Information Flow - The Symbiotic Network

 If the Healing Hubs represent the circulatory system for resources, the Trophallaxis, then the flow of information requires a nervous system, a framework to interconnect those different entities and their data with each other, transparently and with interpretability.